ianjs/remark42/docs/latest/telegram.md

 title: Telegram
 ---

+## Telegram notifications for users

+In order to integrate notifications about any comment on your sites with remark42 with [telegram](https://telegram.org)
+1. Set `NOTIFY_USERS=telegram`
+1. Get a token according to the instruction below and add it to the configuration as well

 ## Telegram notifications for administrators

 In order to integrate notifications about any comment on your sites with remark42 with [telegram](https://telegram.org)